-However, in a world of increasingly high profile disruptors like Uber, Netflix, and Dollar Shave Club, these questions may not necessarily apply exclusively to non-profits.
+However, in a world of increasingly high profile disruptors like Uber, Netflix, and Dollar Shave Club, cost benefit questions do not apply exclusively to non-profits.

 Your client is looking at option A vs option B, but needs the benefit of your top level analytical skills and insight before making their decision.
 In this situation, you need to quickly assess the revenues and costs associated with each option, ascertain which is the more profitable, and provide your recommendation based on your findings.

 For the purposes of cases, which are simplified versions of real life, you do not have to demonstrate wizardry in Accounting.
 You do not have to memorize all of the possible profitability ratios.

 However, you do need to know how to calculate gross profit (Revenue – COGS).

 Then, you need to know how to calculate EBITDA (Gross profit – OpEx).

 Then, you need to know how to calculate Operating Profit or EBIT (EBITDA – Depreciation – Amortization).